Importance of Marketing Plan Evaluation

 - Sales performance: The end goal of any marketing strategy is to raise sales and profits.
 Thus, it is important to pay close attention to those numbers.
 The best way to do this is by studying sales six months before and after the campaign.
 This will give you a long-term picture of how sales have been affected by your efforts.

 If there isn’t an upward trajectory, deconstruct what went wrong and work towards fixing the loopholes.
 Interact with your salespeople as they can be a great barometer in measuring the effectiveness of a marketing campaign.
 Ask for their feedback on customer impressions, marketing materials and timings.
 If the feedback is overwhelmingly negative, you must revise your plan.
-A marketing plan’s effect of sales is important to generate leads.
+A marketing plan’s effect on sales is important to generate leads.

 - Customer response and satisfaction: Customers are the ones purchasing the product or availing the service, so their reactions to marketing campaigns matter.
 It is an easy and inexpensive way of evaluating marketing strategies.
 To gauge how a marketing campaign has changed a customer’s perspective towards your company, send out questionnaires and feedback forms.

 They can be conducted by phone, in-person, by mail or online.
 You can ask them things like how they heard of you and what part of your marketing message sparked their interest in your products.
-This will give you a clear picture of which initiatives are reaching your customers and which market segments are making the most number of purchases.
+This will give you a clear picture of which initiatives are reaching your customers and which market segments are making the most purchases.

 - Market reaction: The actions of your competitors are often an important parameter in measuring the success or failure of a marketing plan.
 If your competitors quickly rush to adopt the same strategies as you, then your plan is probably working.
 If your campaigns are going ignored by them, then there’s an issue you need to address.
 On the other hand, if you have applied strategies similar to your competitors, keep track of their social media followers, the frequency at which they post content and how their customers are responding.
 This way, you can tweak your marketing strategy wherever needed.

-- SWOT analysis: Conducting a SWOT analysis will provide you with sufficient information about the strengths and weakness of a marketing strategy.
+- SWOT analysis: Conducting a SWOT analysis will provide you with sufficient information about the strengths and weaknesses of a marketing strategy.
 It also gives you insights if a marketing plan needs expansion.
 In case it does, that means your plan is working.

 Though marketing is not scientific, evaluating each effort from time to time is important.
 This will also help you shape future strategies.
 Using the above five points, you can assess the effectiveness of a marketing plan.
 Remember, you’re not a great marketer if you are not tracking numbers.